Adriaanse/DotSpatial.Plugins/README.md

 Forked from FObermaier/DotSpatial.Plugins

-Personal copy to test BrutileLayer with DotSpatial 1,8 release and Dutch PDOK tile TMW/WTMS services
+Personal copy to test BrutileLayer with DotSpatial 1.8 release and Dutch PDOK tile service

 ## Current plugins